python4mpia/python4mpia/index.rst

 Workshop Schedule
 -----------------

-The workshop schedule is as follows.
-Except for the first introductory session all workshops are hands-on and participants should bring a laptop.
+The preliminary workshop schedule is as follows.

 ======== ======================================= ===================== =============
 Date     Topic                                   Location and time     Presenter
 ======== ======================================= ===================== =============
-7/12/11  Introduction to Python                  7 December 2011       T. Robitaille
+7/12/11  Python installation                     7 December 2011       T. Robitaille
 ======== ======================================= ===================== =============

 About the Workshops